 - When dealing with security, the whole system must be considered.
-In the case of the Web Crypto API, Web developers shouldn't consider only the security of the script, but the security of the connection to the server and the data this one may have in clear text.
+In the case of the Web Crypto API, Web developers shouldn't consider only the security of the script, but the security of the connection to the server, because using Web Crypto over HTTP is not secure.
 The overall security can't be stronger than the security of the weakest part of the overall system.

 Some browsers implemented an interface called

 Crypto without having it well defined or being cryptographically sound.
-In order to avoid confusion, methods and properties of this interface are gone in browsers implementing the Web Crypto API, and all Web Crypto API methods are available on a new interface:
+In order to avoid confusion, methods and properties of this interface have been removed from browsers implementing the Web Crypto API, and all Web Crypto API methods are available on a new interface: